kozodoi/Kaggle_Blindness_Detection/README.md

 - `submissions/`: predictions produced by the trained models.

 There are four notebooks:
-- `code_1_data_exploration.ipynb`: data exploration and visualization.
+- `code_1_data_exploration.ipynb`: data exploration and visualization
-- `code_2_pre_training.ipynb`: pre-training the CNN model on the supplementary 2015 data set.
+- `code_2_pre_training.ipynb`: pre-training the CNN model on the supplementary 2015 data set
-- `code_3_training.ipynb`: fine-tuning the CNN model on the main 2019 data set.
+- `code_3_training.ipynb`: fine-tuning the CNN model on the main 2019 data set
-- `code_4_inference.ipynb`: classifying test images with the trained model.
+- `code_4_inference.ipynb`: classifying test images with the trained model

 More details are provided within the notebooks as well as in the `report.pdf` file.